posabsolute/jquery-engage/readme.md

 ### Adding your new content to the minified file

-You can always simply add your behavior file below the plugin in the html document like this:
+You can always simply add your file below the plugin in the html document like this:

 	<script src="js/jquery.enagage.min.js" type="text/javascript" charset="utf-8"></script>
 	<!-- below is the google analitycs plugin -->
 	<script src="js/contents/name.js" type="text/javascript" charset="utf-8"></script>

-Or you can compile your behavior in the minified script using grunt, first *load npm install* to install dependencies, then just do grunt and it's all automatic.
+Or you can minify it using grunt, first *load npm install* to install dependencies, then just do grunt and it's all automatic.
 You must comply with jslint before a compilation is completed.
 If that sound complicated please check gruntjs, it should be simple to pick it up from there.

 ## License (MIT)